exercism/website-copy/tracks/python/exercises/isogram/mentoring.md

 #### string count() method

-A third way to look directly at letter counts is to use the string count() method
+A third way to look directly at letter counts is to use the string count() method:

 ```python
 def is_isogram(string):